Virtual Global Learning Fellows

 Kelley School of Business

-Westerhaus-Renfrow transforms academic, institutional, marketing, and recruitment objectives for the program into operational strategies for Kelley-IUI faculty, staff, undergraduate students, and other stakeholders.
+Westerhaus-Renfrow transforms academic, institutional, marketing, and recruitment objectives for the program into operational strategies for Kelley-IU Indy faculty, staff, undergraduate students, and other stakeholders.
 She teaches team dynamics, leadership, and negotiations courses.
 In 2019, she was selected as an Indiana University Bicentennial Professor; in 2021, she was a recipient of IU’s Bicentennial Medal; and she is a member of the Indiana University Alliance of Distinguished and Titled Professors.
 Westerhaus-Renfrow received her J.D. from the IU Maurer School of Law and a B.S. and M.Ed. from Ohio University.

 • 2021 Virtual Exchange Fellows